Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 	4. Make appropriate choices given it's limitations (perceptual / computational )
 - An agent is **rational** achieves the best outcome when uncertainty is involved.
 AI focuses on building the general principles for rational agent and how to construct them.
 - A **Computational** agent can make explainable decisions and is implemented through computation eg [[Markov_chains|markov chains]].
 These decisions should be able to be broken down
-- An alternate AI definitions in terms of agents is:

-> AI is the field that studies the synthesis and analysis of computational agents that act rationally
 ## AI goals
 - **Scientific goal**: understand the principles of intelligent behaviour often by analysis of other intelligent agents and experimentation.
 Focused on building only empirical systems
 - **Engineering goal**: constructing intelligent agents that can be used in real-world applications.